 (8) Evaluation in health promotion : principles and perspectives edited by Irving Rootman … [et al.]; Chapter 4, ‘What Counts as Evidence?
 Issues and Debates on Evidence Relevant to the Evaluation of Community Health Promotion Programs,’ David McQueen and Laurie M. Anderson.
 Available as a downloadable PDF from the WHO Europe website www.who.dk

-Taken from ‘Dilemmas of being Explicit about Complexity Models’, Edwin E. OLson, paper presented at the 12th Annual Conference Society for Chaos Theory in Psychology& Life Sciences, PSU.
+(10) This experience suggests several hypotheses about the factors related to the explicit use of complexity models and concepts with organizational clients.
+The hypotheses are taken from ‘Dilemmas of being Explicit about Complexity Models’, Edwin E. Olson, paper presented at the 12th Annual Conference Society for Chaos Theory in Psychology& Life Sciences, PSU.

 (11a) The Schools and Young People’s Health Team Dual Function Database is due to have completed its construction by RIMA Design by 4 April 2003.